kaiworld97/kaiworld97/README.md

   <p>
  <h3> Hi I'm kinghong97, Chaeyoung Hong, Kai Hong</h3>

-  I like developing functions. and I have a small site made of those functions.<br/>
+  I like to make fun and convenient functions. and I own a small site with functions that I made.<br/>

-  I'm going to be a full stack developer.
+  My ultimate goal is to develop a full stack.
 Look forward to my growth.<br/>

   Thank you.<br/>
 </p>